tldr-pages/tldr/pages/linux/ldapsearch.md

 # ldapsearch

-> ldapsearch is a CLI utility for querying an LDAP directory.
+> CLI utility for querying an LDAP directory.

 - Query LDAP for all items that match filter "{{memberOf}}={{group1}}" and return {{displayName}}: